Skip to main content

 This guide is provided by Conductor, the service that powers the QuickBooks Desktop integration for many business tools, including the one that sent you here.

-1. Check if the Web Connector starts automatically when you start your computer
+1. Check if the Web Connector starts automatically after reboot and Windows sign-in

-First, let’s check whether the Web Connector starts automatically when you start your computer:
+First, let’s check whether the Web Connector starts automatically after the computer restarts and you sign in to Windows:

 1

-Restart your computer so we can check in the next step whether the Web Connector automatically starts when your computer starts.
+Restart your computer and sign in to Windows with the user that runs the connection so we can check in the next step whether the Web Connector automatically starts.

 2